arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 * printf("%d", *(&A[3][2]));
 * printf("%d", A[3][2]);

-> Both will give the same output which is the value/element that A[3][2].
+> Both will give the same output which is the value/element at A[3][2].

 ### Initialize 2D array (9)

 * int A[3][4] ={{1,2,3,4}, {5,6,7,8}, {9,10,11,12}};

-> Anything I missed will be initialized to zero or '0' like in 1D array.
+> Anything that is missed will be initialized to zero or '0' like in 1D array.

 ## Runtime and Compile(Compilation) time errors:-